GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

-## Generate/install keys and certs for Gluu Open Banking Identity Platform:
+## Generate/install keys and certs for Gluu Open Banking Identity Platform

 This section covers details about setting up the keys and certificates in both VM and Cloud-Native distribution.

-* For for Cloud-Native Distribution, see the document about [Enabling NGINX MTLS Ingress](https://gluu.org/docs/openbanking/install-cn/#enabling-mtls-in-ingress-nginx)
+* For MTLS keys, see the document about [Enabling NGINX MTLS Ingress](https://gluu.org/docs/openbanking/install-cn/#enabling-mtls-in-ingress-nginx)
-* For the VM Distribution, see [this page](https://gluu.org/docs/openbanking/install-vm/#mtls-configuration)

-Remember, MTLS is needed not only for the TPP's to call the authorization and token endpoints for OpenID Connect flows, but also by clients that are calling the configuration API.
+Remember, MTLS is needed not only for the TPPs to call the authorization and token endpoints for OpenID Connect flows, but also by clients that are calling the configuration API.

 ## Add/Update Custom Scripts: